 And it is by no means a comprehensive list.

-This is not to say that all of these businesses are hurting.
+This is not to say that all these businesses are hurting.
 The businesses can continue to otherwise thrive.
-It is just that their stock prices ran way ahead of their true underlying value and now prices are reverting to meet that value.
+It is just that their stock prices ran way ahead of their true fundamental value and now prices are reverting to meet that value.

-More often than not though, a stock price faltering can falter a business.
-With a big chunk of key employee compensation, especially in the growth, tech space, tied to employer stock, when the stock price falters, they leave.
+Often though, a stock price faltering can falter a business.
+With a big chunk of key employee compensation especially in the growth, tech space, tied to employer stock, when the stock price falters, they leave.
 That in turn creates a self-destructive downward spiral towards mediocrity.
 And eventually, insolvency.

-Bubble stocks once they collapse, seldom recover.
-So if you are holding on to them thinking that you’d be made whole someday, you could be waiting forever.
-That while the rest of the economy continues to chug along.
+Bubble stocks, once they collapse, seldom recover.
+So, if you are holding on to them thinking that you’d be made whole someday, you could be holding forever.
+That while the rest of the economy continues chugging along.

 Thank you for your time.